 Our Everest Base Camp Trek

 Our Everest Base Camp Trek is a moderate to challenging trekking adventure.
 You’ll experience the highest standard of facilities available with an extremely experienced team of guides and porters.
 The meals we provide are nutritious and plentiful.
 We’ll also GPS track your trip so your family and friends can follow your progress via our website.
 Our safety record is second to none. #noshortcuts is our mantra and because of this we have a 100% success rate for this trip over 12 years in business.
-The fact that most of our Sherpa trekking guides have actually summited Mt Everest helps too!

-Reputation is everything when it comes to taking care of people in the mountains.
+Reputation is everything when it comes to taking care of you in the mountains.
 Achieving your goal is one thing, but doing it safely and in style is how we roll.
 Here’s what some of our guests said about their Everest Base Camp Trek with us.

 “Just participated in the Resilence for Teens Everest Base Camp Trek and all 26 participants made it inspired, healthy and connected to Base Camp!
 Couldn’t recommend this company more – from the porters to the inspiring Sherpa guides to Nick, David and Tika – this was a world-class life-changing trip!”